NASA-AMMOS/3DTilesRendererJS/README.md

 // Fired when the content of a model is loaded.
 Fired along side the
 // above two events.
-{ type: 'load-content', tileSet: Object, url: String }
+{ type: 'load-content' }

 // Fired when a tile model is disposed.
 { type: 'dispose-model', scene: THREE.Group, tile: Object }

 // Fired when the tile set hierarchy is ready for "update to be called
 // again due to new content having loaded or asynchronous processing finished.
-{ type: 'needs-update', tileSet: Object, url: String }
+{ type: 'needs-update' }

 // Fired when a tiles visibility changes.
-{ type: 'tile-visibility-change', scene: THREE.Group, tile: Object }
+{ type: 'tile-visibility-change', scene: THREE.Group, tile: Object, visible: boolean }

 // Fired when tiles start loading.
 { type: 'tiles-load-start' }